Hernán Cortés: Conquest of Aztec Empire (1519–1521)

 In 1518, Velázquez put Cortés in command of an expedition to explore and secure the interior of Mexico for colonization.
 At the last minute, due to the old argument between the two, Velázquez changed his mind and revoked Cortés's charter.
 Cortés ignored the orders and, in an act of open mutiny, went anyway in February 1519.
 He stopped in Trinidad, Cuba, to hire more soldiers and obtain more horses.
-Accompanied by about 11 ships, 500 men (including seasoned slaves), 13 horses, and a small number of cannon, Cortés landed on the Yucatán Peninsula in Maya territory.
+Accompanied by about 11 ships, 500 men (including "seasoned" slaves -- i.e. enslaved people who had, on Hispaniola, become "accustomed to the climate, foods, and diseases of post-1492 America, where the 'weakest' among them died off"), 13 horses, and a small number of cannon, Cortés landed on the Yucatán Peninsula in Maya territory.
 There he encountered Geronimo de Aguilar, a Spanish Franciscan priest who had survived a shipwreck followed by a period in captivity with the Maya, before escaping.
 Aguilar had learned the Chontal Maya language and was able to translate for Cortés.

 The Battle of Centla, where the horse played a decisive role in one of the first military engagements in the Americas.
 Mural in the municipal palace of Paraíso, Tabasco.

 Cortés's military experience was almost nonexistent, but he proved to be an effective leader of his small army and won early victories over the coastal Indians.
 In March 1519, Cortés formally claimed the land for the Spanish crown.
 Then he proceeded to Tabasco, where he met with resistance and won a battle against the natives.
 He received twenty young indigenous women from the vanquished natives, and he converted them all to Christianity.